jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

    was: `/System/Library/Spotlight/RichText.mdimporter`.  foo.docx
    still showed up in Spotlight results.
 8. Closed Word document.
 Still in search results.
 9. Opened Word document.

-Still in search results.
+From here I saw two different results.
+One I call "good results" where the file was still in the search results after opening the document in Word.
+The other I call "bad results variant 2" where the file disappeared from the search results after opening the document in Word.
+In either case, continue with step 10 below.

 10. Quit Word.
 Deleted file.

 Continuing from step 6 above: